PDXChinese/pdxchinese.github.io/_pages/volunteering.md

 ![]({{ site.url }}/assets/images/logo/volunteering_logo2.png)

-We come together, serving our community where we raise our families, helping those who are not as lucky as we are, growing our passion to a better World where ‘love’ is the magic word, and connecting with other community members who share the same social value.
+We come together, serving our community where we raise our families, helping those who are not as lucky as we are, growing our passion for a better World where ‘love’ is the magic word, and connecting with other community members who share the same value.

 ## Holiday Season Volunteering Event